lineeralgebra/my-bofs/README.md

 -> there is winldap.h file everything is straight forward

 for backup i can do crete smb listener to copy on smb shares

+### dir bof
+for dir directory
+### maq
+machine account quota checker on LDAP DC usage is in the cna file